Your Complete Guide to Maid of Honor Duties

 • Prior to The Knot Worldwide, Kim was Associate Bridal Editor at Washingtonian magazine and Associate Fashion Editor at Conde Nast’s Brides Local magazines

-A maid of honor should be a lot of things: part worker bee, part emotional lifeboat, part ball of energy.
+The role of maid of honor requires being a lot of things: part worker bee, part emotional lifeboat, part ball of energy.
 Sounds like a lot of pressure and a lot of maid of honor duties to worry about, right?
 It's not so bad —in fact, it can be a ton of fun—but it's also important for the maid of honor to know what she's getting into and exactly what is expected of her.
-Below, find the main duties every maid of honor should know about.
+Asking yourself, "What is the maid of honor responsible for?"
+Read on to find out and discover not just how to be a good maid of honor—but how to be a great maid of honor!

 In this article: